Molloy College...We Mean Business

 • Ethics.
 Students will integrate a strong ethical thought process intoall their business decision-making.

 Business program students obtain professional internships throughout their career, sometimes as early as their freshman year.
 We are able to create these opportunities for Molloy Business students because our executive faculty have established a professional network in a variety of different industries.

 Molloy Business honors program

 Molloy offers the only honors program in the region specifically focused on business.
 It is made up of the most academically qualified and well-rounded students in each incoming freshman class.
-The size is limited to 40 students divided into two cohorts of approximately 20.
+The size is limited to 40 students divided into two cohorts of up to 20 students each.

 You will be challenged by interactive seminars with our executive-based faculty of former CEOs, CFOs, managing directors on Wall Street, and senior members at major accounting firms.
 Substantial scholarships are available.